 Thankfully, modest-sized kitchens can enjoy the benefits of an island despite limited space – advantages like extra, inward-facing worktop space to prep food and social at the same time.

-This guide will explain how small or unusually shaped kitchen designs can include an island, and turn your room into a beautiful, practical space for cooking and entertaining.
+This guide will explain various kitchen island ideas for small kitchens, so you can turn your room into a beautiful, practical space for cooking and entertaining.